InfinityWallet/Crypto-Assets/README.md

 ## Documentation

-For more information on how to be integrated or on how to be Whitelisted to gain additional awareness/marketing, benefits and default enabled, see the [Documentation](https://docs.shardcoin.io/contact-us/listings-and-whitelistings/listing#token-whitelisting)
+For more information on how to be integrated [click here](https://docs.shardcoin.io/contact-us/listings-and-whitelistings/listing#token-custom-list-integration) or if you are interested in learning how to be Whitelisted to gain additional benefits, awareness/marketing and be default enabled without needing to be imported, see the following [Documentation](https://docs.shardcoin.io/contact-us/listings-and-whitelistings/listing#token-whitelisting)

 ## Submission Fee
 Integration only requires a **3,500 SHARD** fee which is burned or alternatively **2 BNB** is also accepted.
 This is to cover the design costs for custom assets, along with the time/cost to check a project's information.
 Additionally, it ensures that projects integrating support the ecosystem.